novalabsxyz/arango-etl/README.md

 - This mode starts a server which ticks at a specified interval (refer settings.toml.template), processes files matching timestamps greater than or equal to the after timestamp.
-- After each tick the after timestamp internally gets updated to continue processing newer files.
+- After each tick the after timestamp internally gets updated to the last processed file's timestamp and continues waiting for newer files to appear.

 ```bash
 $ ./target/release/arango-etl -c settings.toml current --after "2023-05-01T00:00:00"
 ```

-## Caveats

-- Currently, we cannot use AWS profiles so it's recommended to do only a couple hours  worth of data ingestion using history mode.
-- The `current` mode needs more thorough testing and might be a bit flaky.